Internal DNS Servers

 Domain Resources and Routing Peer DNS

 When you define a Network resource using a domain name (e.g., crm.corp.local), the routing peer resolves that domain using its own local DNS configuration.
-The client sends DNS queries to the routing peer, which looks up the domain and returns the result.
+With Routing Peer DNS Resolution enabled (the default), the client sends its DNS queries for that domain to the routing peer, which looks up the domain and returns the result — so the client needs no nameserver of its own to resolve that name.

 This means the routing peer must be able to resolve the domain.
 If it can't — for example, a Linux routing peer that isn't configured to use your Active Directory DNS — domain resource lookups will fail.